JIITODC/website/src/routes/blog/posts/Getting-Started.md

 ---
-title: Getting Started in Open-Source
+title: Getting Started in Computer Science
 date: 2020-11-16T12:51:00.000Z
 author: JIIT Open-Source Developers Circle
 ---

-Here are the useful resources to help you get started in Open-Source.
+Here are the useful resources to help you get started in Computer Science.

 <!-- more -->